Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 <pba-flex center>

-- Greater hashpower or value at stake
+- Greater hash power or value at stake
 - Whatever is recognized by service providers
 - Whatever is recognized by data aggregators